Skip to content

 • Built project

-• Set environment variables
+• Set your key

 2. Started a Server

-• npm start spins up the HTTP server (localhost:3000)
+• npm start spun up the HTTP server (localhost:3000)

 HTTP Server (localhost:3000)

-├── /index.html - frontend code
+└── / -> index.html - frontend code

 3. Experienced a Token Request Workflow

-Browser → Request Token from /auth
+Browser → GET / -> index.html → Request Token from /token

 4. Created tokens

-/auth → @pulsebeam/server SDK → Token → Browser
+/token → @pulsebeam/server SDK → Token → Browser

 5. Started peers